From September 2018: Research Associate, Wellcome Centre for Cultures and Environments of Health, University of Exeter

 BA in English Language and Literature, University of Leeds (2010)

 My research interests include science and literature, critical race studies and decoloniality, and biosemiotics.
 In literary studies, I work primarily on speculative and contemporary fiction.
-I'm currently working on my first monograph, titled Imagining Heredity: Speculation and Culture in the Genomic Era, a study of genetics and postgenomics in fiction and poetry, policy, medical communities, and scientific texts.
+I'm currently working on my first monograph, a study of genetics and postgenomics in fiction and poetry, policy, medical/genetic communities, and scientific texts.

 My doctoral thesis focused on the writing of "epigenetic" forms of change in Doris Lessing’s speculative fiction, in relation to themes of governance, labour, survival and resistance, titled "'Life Itself' in Doris Lessing's Space Fiction: Evolution, Epigenetics, and Culture."
 It was supervised by Prof Stephen Shapiro and Dr Graeme Macdonald, and funded by a Wolfson Foundation Postgraduate Scholarship in the Humanities.